psrenergy/IARA.jl/docs/src/bidding_formats.md

 The heuristic bid generation differs based on the type of assets that an agent's bidding group contains.
 In this documentation we provide [examples](heuristic_bid_examples.md) of how the heuristic bid is generated.
 For the mathematical formulation of the heuristic bid, please refer to the [Heuristic Bid](heuristic_bids.md) chapter.
+The heuristic bid for virtual reservoirs is described in the [Virtual Reservoir Bids](heuristic_bids_vr.md) chapter.

 ## Practical examples